MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/enable-usage-analytics.md

 ## Steps to enable Microsoft 365 usage analytics

-To get started with Microsoft 365 usage analytics you must first make the data available in the Office 365 admin center, then instantiate the content pack in Power BI.
+To get started with Microsoft 365 usage analytics you must first make the data available in the Microsoft 365 admin center, then instantiate the content pack in Power BI.

 ### Get Power BI